morrilet/TutorialWorldGenerationWiki/Facets-Across-Borders.md

 > We want to have a good looking pyramid to show off to my friends.
 It must have some sort of path to get to the center.
 No more than a few pyramids should spawn on a short distance, so it doesn't get too crowded.
 We also want to make sure that the pyramid isn't floating!

 Okay.
 That seems a whole lot of work.
 First things first.
 We should start out with creating our classes.
 (Try to find the solution on these issues yourself first before copying it from here!
-It's the best practise!)
+It's the best practice!)

 **Our Facet**
 ```java